 In this modern age of shortening attention spans, people are getting used to instant content.
 Even if you have engaging content on your website, poor speed performance can lead to higher bounce rates, hence lower conversion numbers.

-Again, if you don’t want to dive into the rabbit hole of script redevelopment right away, I would recommend starting the optimization process by examining the images on your website.
-To make this easier, Uploadcare has a tool called PageDetox, which will give you a detailed analysis of the images on your website along with the potential network bandwidth that can be saved.
+Again, if you don’t want to dive into the rabbit hole of script redevelopment right away, I would recommend at least one of these optimization techniques.
 Give it a try to see how your website can benefit.